rjtwins/TrackBridgeElectron/readme.md

 ```
 Then install using "VitureHidBridge Setup 1.0.0.exe"

+Plugin your device, click "Connect Viture" and select your device from the list.

+It should say "Connected to (your device name)" if its working.

 ## Compatability
+Any Viture glasses that are interface with WebHid.

-Should be compatible with:
+For sure compatible with:
 ```
 Vendor Id: 0x35ca
 Name:               Product Ids: